johnturbo82/team_health/README.md

 ## Installation

 1. Clone the repository or download the files.
-2. Copy `config.yaml.example` to `config.yaml` and set your own credetials.
+2. Copy `config.yaml.example` to `config.yaml` and set your own credentials.
 3. Make sure Python and pip are installed.
 4. Install the required dependencies with the following command: